Aogle2/ComputerRMMBrandRecon/Readme.md

 Hello, this little project is a demostration on how to present data from a Database.
 Just a small idea on how presenting data can be done and should give an idea the diversity of Operating Systems, Vendors and Manufacturers.

+##Tools and items used in this:

+Python 3
+Virtual enviroment (venv)
+Git

+##Modules used:

+Matplotlib
+Pandas
+Sqlite3

+##Databases Used:

+sqlite

+##Summary of what each part does:

+Python 3, the main engine of getting this to work.

+venv is a built in module in Python 3 that allows the programmer to isolate what packages are needed and a way to easily install them.
+Prevents the "It worked on my computer" situation.

+Git, You're reading this now...on Github, However Git is used as source control to keep track and blame people properly.

+Matplotlib, this is used to show data visualy can do a lot for a person that wants to go above excel sheets and presentations.

+Pandas, this is data cleaning and anayalist and a lot more but for here I am useing it to pull data from sqlite into a dataframe I can mess with.

+Sqlite3, this is a bultin module in python 3 this is used to interact with Sqlite databases.
+This is also very much cross platform..something that this project strives for.

+Sqlite is a database that is used for local databases but is extreamly fast for reading, this is what is hosting all my data for this project.

 ## Getting Started On Windows Based Systems

 What you will need for this application to work on your system: